IBM/ibm_zos_zosmf/README.md

 ## Author Information
-This collection is maintained by the IBM z/OSMF development team.
-For more information about z/OSMF, see the following website: https://ibm.github.io/zOSMF/
+**IBM z/OSMF collection** is maintained by the IBM z/OSMF development team.
+For more information about z/OSMF， see [IBM z/OSMF One Stop Hub](https://ibm.github.io/zOSMF/).